7 IT Challenges That Can Haunt Your Business Analytics Solutions

 Read on to learn more about the possibilities available to you as an IT leader or executive business professional in the AEC space.

-Business analytics refers to technologies, skills, and practices that enable continuous, iterative examination of past business performance to drive business planning and gain new insights.
+Business analytics solutions refer to technologies, skills, and practices that enable continuous, iterative examination of past business performance to drive business planning and gain new insights.
+Business analytics helps you make confident data-driven decisions informed by real-time insights, analytics forecasts, and business intelligence.

 There are four stages of data or business analytics: descriptive, diagnostic, predictive, and prescriptive.
 In plain terms, descriptive analytics detail the what; diagnostic analytics explain the why; predictive analytics try to anticipate what is likely to happen in the future, and prescriptive analytics suggest an ideal course of action.

-The trick to successfully reaching the predictive and prescriptive stages—which seem to be where everyone wants to be—is by getting the first and second stages right.
+The trick to successfully reaching the predictive and prescriptive stages—which seem to be where everyone wants to be—is by getting the descriptive and diagnostic stages right.
 However, simply doing that tends to be more challenging than it looks.

 A lack of sufficient support for technological transformation at the management level can thwart efforts toward solidifying a more successful business analytics strategy.
 Why?
 Because unless all departments are armed with the most optimized technology for your purposes, progress is likely to be hampered.